smdocs/programming/sdlc/continous-delivery.md

 2. Deploy same way to every environment
 3. Each Change should propagate instantly
 4. If any part fails – stop the line
-5. Deploy into production 	Manual pipelines, Authorization, Stage approvals
-6. Traceability from Binaries to Version Control
+5. Traceability from Binaries to Version Control
-7. Provide fast and useful feedback
+6. Provide fast and useful feedback
-8. Do not check-in binaries into version control
+7. Do not check-in binaries into version control
-9. Model your release process
+8. Model your release process
-10. Support Component and Dependency Graph
+9. Support Component and Dependency Graph